LassoSoft/LassoGuide/lasso_guide_source/api/ljapi-overview.rst

 Requirements
 ============

--  Lasso 9 installed on a supported OS
+-  Lasso Server installed on a supported OS
 -  Java installed
 -  Any other OS-specific packages required for Java support in Lasso installed